octoml/octoai-cartoonizer/README.md

 #### A. Test out CLIP-Interrogator

 As we saw in Phase 1, image to image generation depends on being able to generate a prompt from an input image.
-This promp will be used to guide the generation of the output "cartoonized" image.
+This prompt will be used to guide the generation of the output "Cartoonized" image.

 For this exercise, we'll use [pharmapscychotic clip interrogator library](https://github.com/pharmapsychotic/clip-interrogator) which available under MIT license.